geek/geek.github.io/_posts/2013-02-27-node-http-response-splitting.md

 	Date: Sat, 02 Feb 2013 18:35:04 GMT
 	Connection: keep-alive

-The above response was generated using only the `ServerResponse.prototype.writeHead` function.
+The above response was generated using only the _'ServerResponse.prototype.writeHead'_ function.
 Below is the code that generates the previous response (Node.js 0.8.18).

 	var http = require('http');